Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 ### Spark-SQL

-Sometimes, while performing data transformation phase or while writting complex feature engineering codes, we wonder that if we could use SQL here, we would done this very easily and quickly.
+Sometimes, while performing data transformations or while writting complex feature engineering codes, we wonder that if we could use SQL here, we would have done this very easily and quickly.
 Pyspark got this enabled for you via its Spark-sql API

-Lets try to write some sql queries using the above Spark table as the underlying SQL Table
+Let's try to write some sql queries using the above Spark table as the underlying SQL Table

 ```python